CleverCloud/doc.clever-cloud.com/deploy/addon/pulsar.md

 Pulsar has a [tiered storage feature](https://pulsar.apache.org/docs/en/tiered-storage-overview/) allowing to offload heavy data to cold storage once a threshold is reached.

-For each Pulsar add-on we provide, we also provide an hidden [Cellar add-on](https://www.clever-cloud.com/doc/deploy/addon/cellar/) (which is our object storage addon) which is directly binded to the Pulsar namespace offload policies.
+For each Pulsar add-on we provide, we also provide a hidden [Cellar add-on]({{< ref "deploy/addon/cellar.md" >}}), our object storage add-on.
+This Cellar add-on is bound to the Pulsar namespace offload policies and will store your offloaded data.

 The offload threshold of the namespace is deactivated by default, you can activate it with: